ImAKappa/pftp/docs/7-Conclusion/01_resources.md

 ### 🏋️ Exercises

 Practice solving problems with Python.
-There really is no good substitute.
+There really is no good substitute to learn programming.
 Here are my reccomendations for a beginner:

 1. [W3 Python Exercises](https://www.w3schools.com/python/python_exercises.asp)
 2. [Exercism](https://exercism.org/tracks/python)

-Also, try to never copy-paste code.
-Instead, type it all out yourself to better memorize Python syntax.
+Also, try to avoid copy-pasting code.
+Instead, the more you type it all out yourself, the better you will memorize Python syntax.

 ### 🙏 Asking for help